vishalbelsare/serenity/docs/internals.rst

 :py:mod:`serenity.algo` contains a complete reactive algo engine based on the `Tau <https://pypi.org/project/pytau/>`_ library, with both live and backtest versions.
-This is the older of the two backtesting API's, and the plan is to merge it with :py:mod:`serenity.strategy` in the 0.10.x release.
-(See :doc:`roadmap`.)
+This is the older of the two backtesting API's, and the plan is to merge it with :py:mod:`serenity.strategy` in the future.
 If you are interested in cryptocurrency trading this is the place to start.

 :py:mod:`serenity.booker` is incomplete, but will eventually contain trade booking to the database.